GluuFederation/docs-ce-prod/docs/source/installation-guide/cluster.md

 - To create the following instructions we used Ubuntu 14 Trusty

-- To create the following instructions we used an Nginx load balancer/proxy, however if you have your own load balancer, like F5 or Cisco, you should use that instead and disregard the instructions about configuring NGINX
+- To create the following instructions we used an Nginx load balancer/proxy, however if you have your own load balancer, like F5 or Cisco, you should use that instead and disregard the instructions about configuring Nginx

 - Gluu Server version 4.0 using OpenDJ